Db2-DTE-POC/wxddemo/docs/wxd-superset.md

 This command will download the necessary code for Apache Superset and start the service.
 The terminal session will contain the logging information for the service.
 When you are finished using Apache Superset, you can shut it down by pressing CTRL-C.

-**Note**: The terminal window is being used by Apache Superset so you will need to open another terminal session to run any other commands against watsonx.data.
+**Note**: The terminal window is being used by Apache Superset, so you will need to open another terminal session to run any other commands against watsonx.data.
 Apache Superset takes a substantial amount of time to start.
 The startup is complete when the Apache Superset message displays Init Step 4/4 [Starting].
 You can run queries while it is loading sample data.

 ![Browser](wxd-images/superset-1.png)